dialogue-evaluation/GramEval2020/README.md

 # GramEval-2020

-## competition for the complete parsing of Russian texts
+## A shared task on full morphology and dependency parsing of Russian texts

 ### [Codalab Link](https://competitions.codalab.org/competitions/22902?secret_key=38f3cda8-d1c4-427b-ba06-23ba44ff2264)

-Dear friends and colleagues!
+Join our discussion group in Telegram: [@grameval2020](http://t.me/grameval2020)

-We invite you to participate in the GramEval-2020 competition.
-During the competition, participants aim to build systems that define:
+We invite you to participate in the GramEval-2020 shared task.
+During the shared task, participants build systems that identify:
- - Morphological characteristics of the word (part-of-speech and full tags),
+ - Morphological characteristics of the word (part of speech and features),
  - Lemma of the word
  - Syntactic relations (dependencies)

- The cumulitive evaluation consists of:
+ A cumulative evaluation score is computed on all tokens taking into account:
-  - POS tagging accuracy
+  - POS (part of speech) accuracy
   - morphological features accuracy
-  - LAS accuracy (syntax)
+  - LAS accuracy (labeled attachment score for dependency relations)
   - lemmatization accuracy

- All the metrics can be found in [evaluate.py](https://github.com/dialogue-evaluation/GramEval2020/blob/master/evaluate.py)
+All metrics are calculated by the [evaluate.py](https://github.com/dialogue-evaluation/GramEval2020/blob/master/evaluate.py) script.

 ### Motivation:
-We believe that multi-level language structures need to be labelled together, otherwise errors in one tag level will lead to errors in the following.
+We believe that multi-level language structures need to be labeled together, otherwise errors in one tag level lead to errors in the following.
-Existing pipelines “tokenization - morphology - lemmatization - syntax” accumulate errors at each stage.
+Existing pipelines “tokenization - morphology - lemmatization - syntax” accumulate errors in each stage.
+We welcome systems that perform equally well on Russian tests of different registers (including texts that differ in style, scope and genre, region, time of creation), register-specific words and constructions.

 ### Objective:
-We offer the participants to try to build systems that implement complete morphological and syntactic markup with lemmatization within the framework of Universal Dependencies.
+We encourage participants to build systems that implement full morphological and syntactic annotation and lemmatization within the framework of [Universal Dependencies](http://universaldependencies.org/) (UD).

 ### Data:
-On our GitHub will be posted data with full annotation - the resulting work of our team of annotators, as well as additional "dirty" data for pre-training.

-All data availaable at [data.md](https://github.com/dialogue-evaluation/GramEval2020/blob/master/data.md)

-Training data includes news sources, social networks, fiction and non-fiction, business, poetry and historical texts 17th century.
+Training data include news, social networks, fiction and non-fiction, business, poetry, and historical texts of the 17th century.
+Data listed at [data.md](https://github.com/dialogue-evaluation/GramEval2020/blob/master/data.md) include:
+* training data with full annotation - the resulting work of our team of annotators and existing UD treebanks
+* additional data with automatic ("dirty") annotation
+* additional materials such as frequency lists and models based on the third-party resources
+* development sets ([open test data](https://github.com/dialogue-evaluation/GramEval2020/tree/master/dataOpenTest)) for preliminary evaluation of the model

-All data is divided into 2 parts - train and dev set.
-It is allowed to train on all the data (train + dev), but for the convenience of the participants, the dev set is selected for preliminary evaluation of the model.
+It is allowed to train on all the data (train + dev), but for the convenience of participants, the dev set is selected for the preliminary evaluation of the model.

-The testing procedure will include tests on “golden”  texts in many genres and from different sources in Russian.
+During the evaluation phase, submissions are evaluated against the closed test data, which include texts in many genres and from different sources in Russian.
-We welcome systems that steadily process all the variety of texts in the Russian language (including texts that differ in style, scope and genre, region, time of creation).

 ### Data format:
-Universal Dependencies standard, in the CONLL-U format.
+Universal Dependencies standard, in the CONLL-U format, see [data.md](https://github.com/dialogue-evaluation/GramEval2020/blob/master/data.md).
+UD tagset for Russian is available [here](https://github.com/dialogue-evaluation/GramEval2020/tree/master/UDtagset).

-Scripts will be published to evaluate the quality of the models for each task - we ask all participants to use them for an intermediate assessment of their models.

 ### Baselines:
 #### Morphology: